artsy/artsy.github.io/source/_posts/2012-10-18-the-perils-of-ios-user-agent-sniffing.markdown

 IS_IPHONE = false if IS_IPAD
 ```

-This is why USER AGENT SNIFFING IS BAD (and unreliable).
+We simply add ```coffeescript IS_IPHONE = false if IS_IPAD``` to cover
+for the bizarre Facebook UIWebView iPad user agent.
+This is one
+example of how *user agent sniffing is unreliable*.
 If there is
-any way you can avoid this behavior (hint: css media queries).
-DO IT.
+any way you can avoid this behavior (hint: CSS Media Queries), DO IT.